 Here, I took a good light, that we’ve discussed above, but bad bad BaaaaaD angle.
 I lowered the camera at around waist level, and told him to turn away from the light.
 Result was overemphasized midsection, right side of the fast looking bigger then in really is, thus making him look overweight.

-Quick fix: raised the camera few inches above eye level, had his face turned towards the light with LEFT side of his facing (side that is closer to the face) getting a bit of light, emphasizing his facial features without adding extra weight.
+Quick fix: raised the camera a few inches above eye level, had his face turned towards the light with LEFT side of his facing (side that is closer to the face) getting a bit of light, emphasizing his facial features without adding extra weight.

-For the purposes of posing, young children under about age of 5-6, rules of posing are the same, where older children, rules vary by feminine vs masculine pose.
+For the purposes of posing, for young children under about the age of 5-6, rules of posing are the same, whereas for older children, rules vary by feminine vs masculine pose.
 These rules are guidelines that have been used by artists for over 3oo years in creating portraits.
 All of the images above can be photographed with a phone or a camera.

 The last image would be a good starting point.
 Phone or camera, the next step to improve the images would be to add a reflector.
 A DIY reflector is a piece of white printer paper near the left side of the face that would fill in the shadows.
 Another would be turning on kitchen lights – but this would introduce different color lights which created a slew of other problems that can be fixed by either manually setting white balance or making images black/white.
 Adding external flashes and/or light modifiers would be another gigantic step to further improving this image but most people at home do not have access to such equipment.